AnotherKamila/nook-revival/README.md

 `customizations` contains

 - icons for the launcher that I use
-- a new root feed for Trook, including an entry where you should write your Calibre server's IP
+- a new root feed for Trook, including an entry where you should write your Calibre server's address

+Just stick any of the subfolders into the root of your Nook to apply it.

 License
 =======